In this supplement, David Stevens, explores the growing world of social trading and what it means for the financial services industry.

 For those unfamiliar, social trading is essentially the people’s stock market, where users can follow and even copy the trades of the world’s best players.
 But is this the easy way to play the market, or does the over-democratisation and gamification of the world’s financial markets place us at risk of making risky investment decisions?

 Until a few years ago, trading on the stock and currency exchanges happened behind closed doors with guru traders, hedge fund managers and brokers demanding huge sums from clients wanting to take advantage of their expertise.
 This when the majority of so called professionals underperform their benchmark.
 When you consider that the benchmark itself may be below inflation then this is a sobering thought.
 There seems to be a belief by some people that investing is very complicated and should be left to professionals – we know this is not the case.
-But now, with social trading services like Ayondo, anyone can have a hand in playing the markets.

 The idea of social trading is built on a few simple principles: